HuseynHajiyev/HuseynHajiyev/README.md

-Welcome! 🔊
+Welcome! 🔊__
-👋 My name is Huseyn Hajiyev
+ My name is Huseyn Hajiyev👋
 ===============================
 Software Engineer and Agile IT Project Manager
 ----------------------------------------------